wp-plugins/woocommerce-product-sort-and-display/readme.txt

 * Sort products to show by category on shop page.
 * Sort category order on shop page by drag and drop.
 * Set the number of products to show per category on the shop page with link to view all.
+* If Parent Category has no products attached to it - will show products from the Parents Child Categories.
 * Set to auto show all current 'On Sale' products first in each category on the shop page.
 * Set to auto show all 'featured' products in each category on the shop page.
 * Intelligent Navigation shows customers the total number of products in the category they are viewing with a link to view all.